vascode/Neighbor-Map/README.md

 Information on this app:
 - Default location is cleveland
 - Get data about popular places from Foursquare and show them as markers and list on the side
-- When items in list is clicked, corresponding marker is clicked and focus.
+- When items in list is clicked, corresponding marker is clicked and focus
-- Filter box allow you to filter list of places by name or type.
+- Filter box allow you to filter list of places by name or type
+- Map gets updated when resizing browswer window
 - Info Windows has following information:
 -- name of palce
 -- catetory(type)